-A charge of affray relates to a person or group that uses or threatens unlawful violence, causing a reasonable person to fear for their safety.
+An individual or group who employs or threatens unlawful violence, causing a reasonable person to fear for their safety, is charged with affray.

-Affray can be committed in either private or public settings and carries a maximum penalty of 10 years imprisonment.
+Affray can occur in private or public places and carries a maximum punishment of ten years.

 Circumstances you may be charged with affray

-In considering the legislation, a charge of affray is possible in the following circumstances:
+A charge of affray is possible under the law in the following circumstances:

 - Involvement in a public fight, for example, a nightclub brawl or street fight

 - Partaking in a riot or violent protest